Refunds of VAT, excise duties and other self-assessed taxes

 Available refund times

 This option means that the Tax Administration sends the refund to the taxpayer’s bank account immediately.
 The amount is not kept on hold for upcoming taxes.
 However, the earliest possible date for refunds of negative VAT is after the general due date of the next month after the tax period.
 Please note that if the Tax Administration has not used some of your previous payments, you must submit a specific request to have the remaining amount sent back to you.
+For more information, see Refunding an unused payment below.

 Example 1: Your company’s tax period is the calendar month.
 On 4 March, you file a tax return for self-assessed taxes indicating that your company has negative VAT for January.
 Your tax return also contains employer’s contributions for February and excise duties for January.
 Your company has paid all its taxes.
 The negative VAT is refunded as soon as the tax return is processed.
 The refund is not kept on hold to wait for 12 March when the employer's contributions and excise duties fall due.